prestyprajna/Dating_App/README.md

 # Dating_App

-Used NLP along with KMeans Algorithm to find the perfect match
+Firstly, dataset was created using web scraping code.
+Then, NLP is used along with KMeans Algorithm to find the perfect match.